StacyTShaw/Website/README.md

-title: Welcome to Stacy's Github Website
-description: Stacy is now learning Github and is using this website to learn more about it.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown